This article was updated on March 15, 2021.

-Dealing with academic dishonesty is a nightmare.
-When suspicions of cheating arise, the onus often falls on the professor to demonstrate proof, secure the integrity of the assessment, and identify the guilty students.
-It’s a painful scenario which damages the reputation of professors and institutions, and destroys the academic future of students.
+Dealing with academic dishonesty is a nightmare for any instructor.
+When suspicions of cheating arise, the onus often falls on the professor to demonstrate proof, secure the assessment’s integrity, and identify the guilty students.
+It’s a painful scenario that damages professors and institutions’ reputations and destroys students’ academic futures.

-Cheating has always been a serious concern at post-secondary institutions but data suggests instances are increasing.
+Cheating has always been a serious concern at post-secondary institutions, but data suggests instances are increasing.
 Over 68% of US undergraduate students admit to cheating, according to a 2002-2015 study by the International Center for Academic Integrity.
-In Canada, 53% of undergraduates admitted to plagiarism and 18% to serious test cheating in a 2002-2003 study by Hughes and McCabe.
+In Canada, 53% of undergraduates admitted to plagiarism and 18% to serious test cheating in Hughes and McCabe’s 2002-2003 study.

-While the Internet of Things appears responsible for the influx of cheating, Jon McCabe—an integral member of both aforementioned studies—hesitates to delegate all the blame to it.
-The reasons are complicated and will require more research, but McCabe theorized a primary contributor is the growing apathy towards cheating among students.
+While the Internet of Things appears responsible for the influx of cheating, Jon McCabe—an integral member of both studies above—hesitates to assign it all the blame.
+The reasons are complicated and will require more research, but McCabe theorized a primary contributor is a growing apathy towards cheating among students.

-While the rise of digital technology is providing more opportunities for cheating, it also makes instances easier to detect and identify.
-The growing trend of paperless grading often produces a digital artifact of student work which is securely stored and accessible in cases of grading disputes.
+While the rise of digital technology provides more opportunities for cheating, it also makes instances easier to detect and identify.
+The growing trend of paperless and digital grading often produces a digital artifact of student work that instructors securely stored and is accessible in grading disputes.
 New attendance-recording technology also serves to validate student identities while creating virtual seating maps for proctored examinations.

 Academic dishonesty is not going to disappear.
-However, the proactive use of digital technology, advice from colleagues, and enforcement will make identifying current instances and deterring potential ones much easier.
+However, the proactive use of digital grading tools, advice from colleagues, and enforcement will identify current instances and deter potential ones much more effortlessly.